 Snow, ice, blowing snow, strong winds or a combination of these conditions can:

-- Make driving conditions dangerous: high risk of car accidents.
+- Make driving conditions dangerous and increase the risk of traffic accidents.

-- Make walking more hazardous: risk of falling (bruises, fractures) or risk of being injured by falling tree branches.
+- Make walking more hazardous.
+There is an increased risk of falling (bruises, fractures) or being injured by falling tree branches.

-- Mean that you have to exert yourself physically to shovel snow: risk of back, shoulder and neck pain caused by repetitive movements.
+- Make you physically exert yourself to shovel snow, which can lead to back, shoulder and neck pain caused by repetitive movements.

-- Cause power outages: higher risk of fires, burns and explosions caused by flammable gases from back-up heating or lighting systems (space heaters, kerosene lamps, candles), gas generators, barbecues or camping stoves.
-Higher risk of electrocution when power is restored after an outage.
+- Cause power outages.
+The risk of fire, burns and explosions caused by flammable gases from back-up heating or lighting systems (space heaters, kerosene lamps, candles), gas generators, barbecues or camping stoves is therefore higher.
+The risk of electrocution when power is restored after an outage is also increased.

 Snow accumulation can:

-- Make walking difficult and energy intensive: risk of raising your heart rate and aggravating heart problems.
+- Make walking difficult and increase the effort needed to get around.
+The risk of raising your heart rate and aggravating heart problems is therefore higher.

-- Require several shovelling sessions, a vigorous exercise that rapidly raises blood pressure and heart rate: risk of heart attack or angina and increased risk of a heart problem if shovelling is done during cold weather due to a higher metabolic rate.
+- Require several shovelling sessions, a vigorous exercise that rapidly raises blood pressure and heart rate.
+There is an increased risk of heart attack or angina and an increased risk of heart problems when shovelling in cold weather due to a higher metabolic rate.

 Carbon monoxide poisoning can occur:

-- During a power outage: high risk if fuel-powered appliances are used indoors, such as back-up heating or lighting systems, gas generators, barbecues or camping stoves.
+- During a power outage.
+The risk is high if fuel-powered appliances are used indoors, such as back-up heating or lighting systems, gas generators, barbecues or camping stoves.

-- If you are in a car with the engine running: high risk if the exhaust pipe is blocked by snow.
+- If you are in a car with the engine running.
+The risk is high if the exhaust pipe is blocked by snow.